LeifChristian/ProcessReporter/README.md

 Routes are served on port 3800, all routes are contained within server-POST.js

 `PM2_API - POST setup.json` contains the postman routes collection.
-Routes live online in the company postman collection.

 # Functionality: